rubendal/KHAndroidApp/README.md

 * Memes

 ### Notes
-* Current DBFZ pics are from KuroganeHammer.com, in case the app gets rejected by Google Play due to copyright policies they will be changed
+* Current Rivals of Aether/DBFZ pics are from KuroganeHammer.com, in case the app gets rejected by Google Play due to copyright policies they will be changed
-* DBFZ data isn't on KH API, it's scraped manually and added into the project's assets.
-So KH API sync won't change DBFZ related data and updates are managed via app releases (until it gets added)
+* Rivals of Aether/DBFZ data isn't on KH API, it's scraped manually and added into the project's assets.
+So KH API sync won't change Rivals of Aether/DBFZ related data and updates are managed via app releases (until it gets added)

 ### Issues and Feedback
 You can [open an Issue here](https://github.com/rubendal/KHAndroidApp/issues) or DM me on [Twitter](https://twitter.com/Ruben_dal) your issues and feedback